Getting all flags

 The allFlags

-method produces a map of feature flag keys to their values for a specific user.
-This does not send any evaluation events to LaunchDarkly.
+method produces a map of feature flag keys to their values for a specific user object:

 To learn more, read the API documentation.